Dekxisosta/RetailConsole/README.md

 ![Reports demo](report-demo.png)

 ## 🦐 Possible improvements
-Since codiva.io (an online compiler) can only hold a total of 3MB of files, and I am limiting the complexity of the project, implemented features were kept at the bare minimum.
+Since codiva.io (an online compiler) can only hold a total of 3MB worth of files, and I am limiting the complexity of the project, implemented features were kept at the bare minimum.
 Shown below are possible implementations you could do to better improve this